The Things That Are Really Important Can't Be Seen

 But as we looked around our home, we realized that we could easily get along without much of the stuff we own.

-That's not to say it wouldn't be a hassle if all of our possessions were damaged or destroyed, and it's not to say we wouldn't miss some of them.
+That's not to say it wouldn't be a hassle if all of our possessions were damaged or destroyed, or that we wouldn't miss some of them.
 But we agreed that we can enjoy these things while we have them and at the same time their loss wouldn't be devastating.
 What a liberating feeling!

 It's surprising how little we need.